-Everything you need to know about how to build the perfect hoagie.
+Everything you need to know about how to build the perfect hoagie - plus TWO hoagie recipes.
 It is more than throwing meat and veggies on a roll!
 This post is sponsored by Land O’Lakes.
 Thank you for helping to support the blog and the brands I love!

 When I was in high school, I worked at a very popular convenience store and deli in the tri-state area.
 Before I could start working there, I had to go to extensive training.
 Learning how to work the store was just one small part of it.
 The most important aspect of the training was sandwich making which spanned several days - much longer than anything else which was usually just a brief overview.
 At the end, I even got a certificate for my sandwich making skills.